Click (2010 film): Theatrical

 The film was released theatrically on 19 February 2010.
 A Tamil dubbed version titled Monica House was released in January 2016.

 Home media

 Moser Baer released the film on DVD and VCD in India.
 Reviewing the DVD, Joginder Tuteja from Bollywood Hungama gave the film 3 stars out of 5 and praised it, adding that the DVD came in a regular plastic case with no special features and priced at ₹99/- only, it had a 16:9 anamorphic widescreen presentation with English subtitles and audio tracks in Dolby Digital 5.1 and stereo.

+Internationally, the film was distributed on DVD in the UK by Gurpreet Video International.